Agnes Sjöberg

 Agnes Hildegard Sjöberg (15 November 1888 Kauhajoki - 21 August 1964 Seinäjoki) was a Finnish veterinarian.
 She graduated as a veterinarian and was the first woman in Europe and likely the first woman in the world to obtain the PhD degree in veterinary medicine.
 During her career, Sjöberg worked as a municipal veterinarian in Somero and Närpes and had a private veterinary clinic for many years.
 Sjöberg was subjected to prejudice and discrimination by colleagues, and her pioneering work as a female veterinarian was not recognized until much after her death.

-Biography

 Early life and education

 Agnes Sjöberg's parents were Johan B. Sjöberg and Karin Norrgård.
 They had an advanced model farm in Kauhajoki, which included a school of anmimal husbandry and strawberry plantations.
 Agnes first attended school at home under the guidance of a governess and in 1900–1905 at the Vaasa Swedish School for Girls.
-She would have liked to continue as a student, but due to his father's opposition, she continued her studies at the Vaasa School of Home Economics.
+She would have liked to continue as a student, but due to her father's opposition, she continued her studies at the Vaasa School of Home Economics.
 After graduating, she managed her parents' household for three years, after which her father bowed and let her daughter read as a student.
 Agnes Sjöberg graduated as a private student in 1911 from the Kuopio Swedish Co-educational School.